foliant-docs/foliantcontrib.slugs/README.md

 1.0.5
 ```

-If you wish to use the number of commits in current branch as a part of your version, add a `!commit_count` tag:
+If you wish to use the number of commits in the current branch as a part of your version, add the `!commit_count` tag:

 ```yaml
 version: !version